portworx/katacoda-scenarios/deploy-px-k8s/install-px.md

 ### Step: Fetch Portworx cluster status

-Portworx ships with a fully features `pxctl` command line that you can use for cluster operations.
+Portworx ships with a `pxctl` command line that you can use for managing Portworx.

 Below command executes the `pxctl status` command in one of the Portworx pods to fetch the overall cluster status.